|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe makes enough pizza dough for two 12-inch thick-crust pizzas.
+There's nothing like homemade pizza, and this recipe makes enough pizza dough for two 12-inch thick-crust pizzas.
 If you don't need two pizzas, freeze half of the dough for later, or make two or three pizzas and freeze them, toppings and all.
 See the tips and variations below the recipe instructions for more.
 The number of pizzas depends in part on the thickness of your crust.
-Instead of 2 or 3 thin crust pizzas, you could make one thick-crust 12-inch deep-dish pizza.
+Instead of 2 or 3 thin-crust pizzas, you could make one thick-crust 12-inch deep-dish pizza.

-- 1 1/2 tablespoons vegetable oil (or olive oil)
+1 1/2 tablespoons vegetable oil, or olive oil

 Add ingredients to your bread machine in the order recommended by the manufacturer.
 Choose the dough cycle.

 Remove the dough and roll it out to fit into pizza pans, forming a 1-inch thick edge.
 Preheat oven to 400 F.